Avoiding Holiday Weight Gain

-Avoid processed foods like boxed stuffing or cookie mixes, and focus on making all food from scratch.
+Avoid processed foods like boxed stuffing or cookie mixes.
+Focus on making all food from scratch.
 Then you know what’s going into your food.

 Water is your friend.
-Sometimes our body confuses thirst with hunger and we end up eating more calories because we’re dehydrated, easy to do if we’re drinking more alcohol than usual over the holidays too.
-Have a glass of water 10 minutes between you eat to make sure what you’re really feeling is hunger when you approach the buffet table.
+Sometimes our body confuses thirst with hunger and we end up eating more calories because we’re dehydrated, easy to do if we’re drinking more alcohol than usual over the holidays.
+Have a glass of water 10 minutes between eating to make sure what you’re really feeling is hunger when you approach the buffet table.

 Don’t skip breakfast even if you know you’ll be attending a big party later on.
 You might attempt to save calories that way but your plan will likely backfire.
 If you skip breakfast, you’re going to be starving later and overeat.
 Eat a good breakfast with protein like eggs and peanut butter, not donuts or muffins.